larpon/vab-sdl/README.md

 ./vab-sdl ~/.vmodules/sdl/examples/tvintris -o /tmp/tvintris.apk
 ```

-The first time the above command is run it will download all needed SDL2 dependencies
+The first time the above command is run it will download all needed SDL dependencies
 (including SDL2_image, SDL2_mixer and/or SDL2_ttf) to a cache location
 and then *build each dependency specifically for Android* without invoking anything
 but the Android NDK compilers and tools.
 When it has built the dependencies it will
-package the SDL2 based application into an APK package using a [specially crafted VSDLActivity](https://github.com/larpon/vab-sdl/blob/master/platforms/android/src/io/v/android/sdl/VSDLActivity.java)
+package the SDL based application into an APK package using a [specially crafted VSDLActivity](https://github.com/larpon/vab-sdl/blob/master/platforms/android/src/io/v/android/sdl/VSDLActivity.java)
-that derive from the SDL2 source's own main activity (`SDLActivity`).
+that derive from the SDL source's own main activity (`SDLActivity`).
 Since `vab-sdl` is basically just a modified reimplementation of `vab`'s main
 function [`vab.v`](https://github.com/vlang/vab/blob/master/vab.v) it can mostly be called just like `vab` itself.
 That means you can pass the same flags to `vab-sdl` as you can pass